Coderrob/add-copyright/README.md

 # Copyright and License

-Automatically adds a copyright header to all source files in the repository based on the selected open-source license.
+A GitHub Action that automatically adds copyright headers and full license texts to source files based on SPDX license identifiers.
+Supports 700+ current open-source licenses with automatic monthly updates from the official SPDX License List Data repository.
+Ensures compliance and consistency across your codebase.

 ## Branding